 Back or neck massager: Being a new mom takes a toll on your back and shoulders.
 I still remember waking up at night to feed my sons and having my shoulders ache from all the rocking, nursing, holding, etc. that newborns need.
 Any new mom would love a massager that she can use at home and not have to go out of the house to get a good massage.

 Mind Cards: The emotional demands of being a new mom are real.
 One crucial aspect of self-care is helping moms return to their sense of self.
 Mindfulness can help with this.
-These simple mindfulness cards provide thoughtful prompts to help moms focus their thoughts and regain a focus on the present.
+These simple mindfulness cards provide thoughtful prompts to help moms focus their thoughts and regain focus on the present.
 Studies show that mindfulness is associated with reduced stress and increased intentional parenting in moms.

-Unique Gifts for New Moms
+Unique Gifts for First Mother’s Day

 Although it is hard to go wrong with chocolates or babysitting, thinking outside the box when it comes to Mother’s Day gifts is also fun.
 These unique items are not only meaningful but something moms will remember for years to come.